grannycart/by-sound-alone_source/manuscript/2_Chapter.md

 "I do not think so.
 But it will go much easier for Shakes if we can put the _Prospect_ in motion and lower the deck under --- just run sail-up.
 At that depth the waves will have a lot less effect on the motion of the boat."

-Chips looked up from her work again when she heard this and glared, but did not say anything.
+Chips shot them a foul look from beneath the raised welding mask when she heard this, but did not say anything.

 "Do we have the battery left for that?" asked Percy